How to position your chess pieces

 Image showing the location of each part.
 Source: Alucare.fr.

 Finally, your battalion is ready to play.
-In the end, setting up the pieces isn't as hard as it looks!
+In the end, setting up the pieces isn't as difficult as it seems!

 How do the pieces move on a chessboard?